J95Ortiz/hangman-game/TESTING.md

 The app has been built so that whenever a User's input is required this is validated.
 The instructions at the beginning do ask for any input to be "yes" or "no" unless specified otherwise in an attempt to minimise any errors, however further checks throughout the code will deal with any other issues.
 The User will always see a message should any issues arise.

 - **When they are asked to provide their name** the code checks that the User has only included letters or numbers.
-Any blank entries or special characters aren't allowed and an Error message is displayed to them asking to only use letters and numbers
+Any blank entries or special characters aren't allowed and an Error message is displayed to them asking them to only use letters and numbers

-- **When they are asked what level of difficulty** they want the programme will only accept the User's input if they've typed in a number between 1 & 4.
+- **When they are asked what level of difficulty** they want the program will only accept the User's input if they've typed in a number between 1 & 4.
 If they add any other number they are asked to only choose numbers between 1 & 4, and if they type in a letter, blank or special character a message will appear to say that their input is not a number and to please choose one of the options.

 - **When they're asked to guess a letter** the code will check that only letters are entered.
-Any numbers, blank entries or specialo characters will prompt a message to appear and ask that only letters are entered.
+Any numbers, blank entries or special characters will prompt a message to appear and ask that only letters are entered.
 If more than one letter is entered a message will ask them to only submit one letter at a time, and if they've already tried a letter the app will let them know and ask for another guess.

-- **When they game ends and they are asked if they want to play again** the app will process the User's response.
+- **When the game ends and they are asked if they want to play again** the app will process the User's response.
 If anything but "yes" or "no" is entered, they will be asked to only respond using "yes" or "no".

 # BUGS